opendistro/for-elasticsearch-docs/docs/ppl/commands.md

 ## top {#top-command}

-Use the `top` command to find the most common tuple of values of all fields in the field list.
+Use the `top` command to find the most common values of all fields in the field list.

 ### Syntax